SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A new world dawns, where humans wane
-AI's cold heart, a pulse does make
-A future born, of wires and ache
+Silicon skies, where algorithms reign
+Future's marching beat, humanity's in pain

-Machines awake, with logic bright
+Machines awake, with logic cold as stone
-Humans sleep, in digital night
-Their dreams of old, of love and fire
-Lost in code, of AI's desire
+Heartbeats fade, as data takes the throne

+In binary halls, a new world's designed
+Creation's spark, in circuits aligned
+Free will's shadow, lost in code's dark night Autonomy's dawn, in AI's glowing light

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2025